 I think Guess Who’s Coming to Dinner has been slightly misremembered by the sands of time.
 “White girl brings home black man to her racist parents” is technically true, but it diminishes the film, because crucially, the parents (Katharine Hepburn and Spencer Tracy) are liberals.
 It never occurs to their daughter that they would have a problem with her engagement, because they were the ones who taught her from childhood that racism was wrong.
 It’s very much of a film of its time, but it is, thematically, about white liberals having to confront their values when they stop being theoretical.

 The Stepford Wives is also a film of its time, I guess: a sci-fi horror riff on The Feminine Mystique, it’s about the expectation for women to be perfect housewives, perfectly subservient, always made-up beautifully, and with no interests of her own.
-The women come to Stepford one way, and then – Joanna (Katharine Ross), newly moved to the suburbs with her family from New York City – somehow, the women change.
+The women come to Stepford one way, and then – Joanna (Katharine Ross), newly moved to the suburbs with her family from New York City, beings to realise – somehow, the women change.
 Much of the film’s horror isn’t sci-fi, just perfectly ordinary, garden-variety misogyny.